 That said, I know this island better than any other island in Washington.
-Based on my experience, here are some of my recommended travel tips and what to do on Whidbey Island on a weekend.
+Based on my experience, here are some of my recommended travel tips and what to do on Whidbey Island on the weekend.

-Travel Tips for a Whidbey Island Weekend
+Travel Tips for Visiting Whidbey Island

 However, the mid to southern part of the island is why most people come.
 You’ll get away from the crowds and traffic, and every store or restaurant you’ll go to will be locally run during your 3 days on Whidbey Island.

 Coupeville is in the middle of the island and sits right on the water, while Langley is the main city in the south part of the island.
-There are many small towns in between these that are also worth visiting.
+There are many small towns in Washington between these that are also worth visiting.